Locations:

 Where is the uterosacral ligament?

-Your uterosacral ligament runs front to back, from your uterus to your spine.
-You have two uterosacral ligaments — left and right.
-Your rectum travels downward through the two ligaments, ending at the anus.
+Your uterosacral ligament runs front to back, from the bottom of your uterus (cervix) to your spine.

 Your uterosacral ligament is approximately 5 inches (12 to 14 cm) long, about the length of a soda can.
-It is about one-quarter inch wide (0.5 cm), increasing slightly where it attaches to your cervix.
+It’s about one-quarter inch wide (0.5 cm), increasing slightly where it attaches to your cervix.

 Ligaments are made of connective tissue that usually consists of tough interwoven bundles of fibers.
-However, your uterosacral ligaments are less fibrous and more like a strong membrane.
-They also contain some blood vessels and nerves, especially in the cervical section.
+But your uterosacral ligaments are less fibrous and more like a strong membrane.
+They also contain some blood vessels and nerves.

 Conditions and Disorders